ocklund/bumpkis/README.md

 # Bumpkis

-Automatically bumps the version of an internal dependency in your Gradle project when there's a new release of that dependency.
+Automatically bumps the version of an internal dependency in your Gradle project in Bitbucket when there's a new release of that dependency.

 This is how it works:
 - When your project merges a pull request, the service is notified via a webhook, reads your dependencies from your